Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Genera:Psalmopoeus and Tapinauchenius

 These genera are unique in terms of their relationship to other Theraphosidae.
-Psalmopoeus stridulate via structures somewhat similar to that of the Selenocosmiinae, yet they are native to the Americas.
-Unlike other genera of Aviculariinae, neither genus has urticating bristles.
+They stridulate via structures somewhat similar to that of the Selenocosmiinae, yet they are native to the Americas.
+Unlike other genera of Aviculariinae, they have no urticating bristles.
 Some taxonomists assert that they are an evolutionary relative of the Selenocosmiinae, like Poecilotheria (Pocock 1899).
 In captivity, I've observed the mating behavior of P. irminia to be more reminiscent of P. regalis than A. avicularia, and have seen both males and females of P. regalis make drumming overtures to P. irminia, which responded in kind!

 Truly, these genera are a testament to scientific hypotheses about biological evolution- there doesn't see to be an agreeable home for them right now, but figuring out where they fit in an evolutionary fashion could be revealing about more than just the spiders themselves.
 Their placement is an important consideration, as it could provide clues as to how other animals are evolving, and how our planet is changing.